 For More Information

-For more information about the graduate program, contact:
+For more information about the graduate programs in politics, consult the "politics" section in the Brandeis University Bulletin or contact:

 Professor Kerry Chase